- Career Advising

 For non-majors seeking a strong background in computer science, the department offers a CS minor.
 The minor checksheets are available online.
-Applications for the CS minor should be submitted at the Engineering Education Change of Major site during posted dates.
+Applications for the CS minor should be submitted through the Engineering Education Change of Major process during posted dates.

 To earn a minor in a field, you need to complete the requirements specified on that department's minor Checksheet (usually at least 18 hours) and attain a minimum GPA of 2.0 on those courses.
-Minor checksheets are available in the departmental office of the disciplines in which you wish to minor.
+Minor checksheets are available online.

 Math: CS students should consider a minor in mathematics.
-A handout with recommendations for the math minor is available in 114 McBryde.
+A checksheet for the mathematics minor can be found here.

 To request permission for overloads, download the form from the College of Engineering Academic Affairs' forms page, follow the instructions, and return the form to 212 Hancock Hall.

 The P/F grading option is available to all undergraduates who have completed a minimum of 30 credit hours at Virginia Tech and have a cumulative GPA of 2.0 or above.
 These restrictions do not apply to courses that are only offered P/F. No required course or course used for the university core curriculum may be taken on a "P/F" basis.